 In answering this question, it is important to note that the existence of misconduct does not, by itself, mean that a compliance program did not work or was ineffective at the time of the offense.
 See U.S.S.G. § 8B2.1(a) ("[t]he failure to prevent or detect the instant offense does not mean that the program is not generally effective in preventing and deterring misconduct").
-Indeed, "[t]he Department recognizes that no compliance program can ever prevent all criminal activity by a corporation's employees."
+Indeed, "[t]he Department recognizes that no compliance program can prevent all criminal activity by a corporation's employees."
 JM 9-28.800.
-Of course, if a compliance program did effectively identify misconduct, including allowing for timely remediation and self-reporting, a prosecutor should view the occurrence as a strong indicator that the compliance program was working effectively.
+Of course, if a compliance program did identify misconduct, including allowing for timely remediation and self-reporting, a prosecutor should view the occurrence as a strong indicator that the compliance program was working effectively.

 In assessing whether a company's compliance program was effective at the time of the misconduct, prosecutors should consider whether and how the misconduct was detected, what investigation resources were in place to investigate suspected misconduct, and the nature and thoroughness of the company's remedial efforts.
+Prosecutors should also consider whether the company's compliance program had a track record of preventing or detecting other instances of misconduct, and whether the company exercised due diligence to prevent and detect criminal conduct.
+See U.S.S.G. § 8B2.1(a)(1).

 To determine whether a company's compliance program is working effectively at the time of a charging decision or resolution, prosecutors should consider whether the program evolved over time to address existing and changing compliance risks.
-Prosecutors should also consider whether the company undertook an adequate and honest root cause analysis to understand both what contributed to the misconduct and the degree of remediation needed to prevent similar events in the future.
+Prosecutors should also consider whether the company undertook an adequate and honest root cause analysis to understand both what contributed to the underlying misconduct and the degree of remediation needed to prevent similar events in the future.
+Prosecutors should also assess how the company has leveraged its data to gain insights into the effectiveness of its compliance program and otherwise sought to promote an organizational culture that encourages ethical conduct and a commitment to compliance with the law.
+See U.S.S.G. § 8B2.1(a)(2).